rubydoc/to_sep/README.md

 # to_sep

 Ruby charactor separator.
-When you make search in website or document, Korean charactor should be separated. to_sep help you separate a Korean charactor.
+When you make search in website or document, Korean charactor should be separated. to_sep help you to separate a Korean charactor.

 ## Installation